-There are numerous studies showing that in the absence of carbohydrate, protein metabolizes into blood glucose very rapidly, thereby stimulating insulin in a manner similar to a carbohydrate induced blood sugar spike.
+Numerous studies show that in the absence of carbohydrates, protein metabolizes into blood glucose very rapidly, stimulating insulin like a carbohydrate-induced blood sugar spike.

-When compared directly to the Mediterranean diet there was no statistical significance in weight loss.
-However, there was a significant raise in insulin responses to feedings in the Atkins group.
+When compared directly to the Mediterranean diet, there was no statistical significance in weight loss.
+However, there was a significant rise in insulin responses to feedings in the Atkins group.

-It is for these reasons that we could not recommend its safety for diabetics.
+For these reasons, we could not recommend its safety for diabetics.

 Does The Atkins Diet Raise Cholesterol?

-Yes, meat centric diets do elevate cholesterol over those that are plant based.
+Yes, meat-centric diets do elevate cholesterol compared to those that are plant-based.

 Does The Atkins Diet Cause Kidney Damage?